-Provide text description (alternative text, or alt text) for every visual element in your eLearning resource which adds meaning, or helps the learner navigate.
+Provide text description (alternative text, or alt text) for every visual element in your eLearning resource which adds meaning, or allows the learner to navigate.

 How do I comply?

-- Add alt text for all images which add meaning to your eLearning resource.
+- Provide alt text for all images which add meaning to the eLearning resource.

-- Add alt text for complex images such as diagrams, charts or maps.
+- Provide alt text for complex images such as charts, graphs, diagrams and illustrations.

-- Add alt text for embedded multimedia assets e.g. audio tracks or videos.
-This is so that when a screen reader gets to the multimedia (before it starts playing), it tells the screen reader user that there is a multimedia asset embedded in the page.
+- Provide alt text for embedded multimedia assets e.g. audio tracks or videos.
+This is so that when a screen reader gets to the asset (before it starts playing), it tells the screen reader user that there is an audio track or video on the page.
+Many authoring tools provide multimedia assets with this functionality built in, but you may need to test the output with a screen reader to check this.

 - You do not need to add full alt text for images which are part of a test.
-You can provide a simple description instead of a detailed description in the alt text, so that it does not give the learner the answer.
+You can provide a simple description instead so that it does not give the learner the answer.

 1. Add alt text to an image